Outdoor & Sporting Events

 Through July 27

-The 21st annual Paris Jazz Festival: come enjoy traditional Parisian and international jazz music in the Bois de Vincennes's Parc Floral.
-Entrance to the park is 6 €.
+20th anniversary of the Paris Jazz Festival: come enjoy traditional Parisian and international jazz music in the Bois de Vincennes’s Parc Floral.
+Tickets are 5.50 €.

 Looking for an alternative to Paris Plage?
-Glazart (near Parc de la Villette in the 19th) has it's own version, La Plage (the Beach), with free live music, techno parties, a huge sand "beach" with terrace, cocktail bar, food trucks, food trucks, and even pétanque.
+Glazart (near Parc de la Villette in the 19th) has it’s own version, La Plage, with free live music, techno parties, a huge sand “beach” with terracecocktail bar, food trucks, Sunday flea market, and even pétanque.
 See the entire schedule of concerts here.

 Exhibits & Cultural Events

 The American Church of Paris is hosting A Prarie Home Companion radion show with Garrison Keillor for two dates, September 5th at 8pm and September 6th at 4pm.
 Tickets are €31, book as soon as possible, space is limited.

 My favorite English book store, Abbey Bookshop (29 rue de la pArchiminerie, 5th), is celebrating its 25th anniversary with a street party featuring authors Stephen Clarke (Year in the Merde and his new book Dirtie Bertie) and Heather Stimmler-Hall (with the first new copies of Naughty Paris!) today from 7pm until we run out of sangria.
 Free entry.
 RSVP on Facebook.

 The Washington DC based Adah Rose Gallery is hosting a “Groovy Pop-Up Gallery” for three days in Paris at the Galerie Haut Pavée (3 Quai de Montebello, 5th).
 Vernissage is the 11th 6-8pm, free entry.